Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a vision of where you’d like be in the next one year or two years?
-Failing to set achievable goals can hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the highest impact on your career advancement.
-To increase your satisfaction at work be sure your goals match personal interests.
+Are you able to articulate a idea of where you’d like to be in the next year or two years?
+If you don’t set realistic goals, it will hinder your progress.
+Establish clear long-term and short-term objectives prioritizing those with the greatest impact on your career advancement.
+To improve your job satisfaction be sure your objectives align with your personal goals.

-Creating meaningful relationships can lead to more opportunities for advancement and new jobs in your current position.
-The creation of strong networks shouldn’t just be focused on senior employees, as well as former and current colleagues, and also attendance at industry-related conferences and other events.
+Building relationships that are meaningful can lead to more opportunities for advancement and new jobs in your current role.
+Building strong networks should not solely focus on senior employees but also peers and former colleagues, and also attendance at industry-related conferences and other events.

 - Participate in employee resource groups